 My weeks are consumed developing campaign strategies, influencing decision-makers to implement policy changes and finding new ways to involve community members in our advocacy.
 In any given week I could be speaking to large gatherings about how individuals can make a difference, poring over research data about unmet needs of cancer patients, or commenting in [...]

 Some might describe me as a Cancer Council nomad.
 In my 10 years with Cancer Council I’ve worked in 4 of our offices and in 4 different positions.
 Being Gen Y, I realise it may seem I’m breaking some kind of GenY credo, but I would argue it’s easy to stay in an organisation where [...]

 Surrounded by enthusiastic and bright co-workers who are passionate, encouraging and courageous, every day my workplace inspires and motivates me to do my best.
 My core beliefs of equity and equality fit well with my role; and as a mother of four and a grandmother of two, my hope is that one day we will [...]

 I have always been a people person and a bleeding heart, so a job where I can work with community advocates to defeat cancer is a perfect fit for me.
 Like many, cancer has affected my immediate family.
 Wouldn’t it be awesome if we could see cancer defeated, if not in our lifetime, then in [...]

 My role is often described as the ‘glue’ that binds the team together.
-My days are filled with managing the day-to-day processes for our team such as the CanAct database of all our members and our online presence and communications.
-I also provide support on our grassroots campaigning and organise the logistics for events including our training workshops and Unite [...]
+My days are filled with managing the day-to-day processes and systems for our team such as the CanAct database of all our members and our online presence and communications.
+I also provide support on our grassroots campaigning and organise the logistics for events including our training workshops, [...]